The temperance approach to alcohol has a long tradition.

-Some agencies also equate legal alcohol consumption with illegal drug use.
+Some agencies also equate legal alcohol drinking with illegal drug use.
 For example, federal guidelines direct agencies to substitute “alcohol and drug use” with “alcohol and other drug use.”
 To replace “substance abuse” with “alcohol and other drug abuse.”
 And to avoid the term “responsible drinking.”

 Alcohol is also frequently associated with crack cocaine and other illegal drugs by discussing them together.
 Often the effort is more blatant.
 A poster picturing a wine cooler warns “Don’t be fooled.
 This is a drug.”

-Technically, this assertion is correct.
+Technically, this statement is correct.
 Any substance that alters the functioning of the body is a drug.
 Salt, vitamins, and water are all drugs.
 But the word “drug” has negative connotations.
 The attempt is to stigmatize alcoholic beverages.

 Use vs Misuse